Sunghwan1234/irresponsible-sword-fighting/README.md

-## woh uh im new to github and dont know wtf im doing
+## woh uh im new to java and dont know wtf im doing